William Wilson (artist): Works

 Wilson's largest surviving set of windows is at Craigiebuckler church, Aberdeen.
 The windows form a single scheme covering the Old Testament and the New Testament of the Bible.
 One of his last windows is his 1965 stained glass image of St Columba in the Abbey Church, Iona.

 Permanent collections

 Some of Wilson's works are in the collection of the National Galleries of Scotland.
 His "Scottish Fishermen" is in Aberdeen Art Gallery.

 Honours and awards

 Wilson was a member of the Royal Scottish Academy (RSA).
 He was appointed an OBE.

+In 2020, Historic Environment Scotland awarded a plaque to commemorate Wilson.
+It can be found at 11a Belford Mews, Edinburgh.

 Reception

 The University of St Andrews describes Wilson as "one of Scotland's great artists, a master of the arts of printmaking, painting and stained glass".
 Bourne Fine Art note that "in all he did, his style was very distinctive".